wgurecky/StarVine/starvine/vine/readme.md

 Vines
 ======

-Vines are nested tree data structures.
+Vines are nested tree structures.
 The nodes are univariate marginal distributions (starvine.uvar.uvd.Uvd) and the edges are bivariate copula (starvine.bvcopula.pc_base.PairCopula).

 To construct a vine sequentially starting from the top tree:

-1. For each level in the vine:
+1. For each tree level in the vine:
     1. Determine the tree structure.
 In the case of a regular vine, this is the maximum spanning tree with edge weights equal to kendall's tau.
-    2. Fit copula (maximum likelyhood) at all edges in the vine
+    2. Fit copula (maximum likelyhood) at all edges in the current tree
+    3. Compute the conditional distribution at each edge in the current tree.
+    4. Use conditional distribution as nodes in the next tree.
+    5. Next

 C-Vine